japaric/lpc845-test-stand/README.md

 Supports a test suite that covers some of the peripheral APIs in the LPC8xx HAL library.
 See [its own README file](https://github.com/braun-embedded/lpc845-test-stand/blob/master/lpc845-test-stand/README.md) for more information.

+### Dynamic pin constraints
+Dynamic pins are pins whose direction (Input, Output) you can toggle from unit tests.
+Then, you can use them just like you would a fixed In/Output pin.

+- only the test-assistant firmware supports dynamic pins
+- you can only use pins number 29 and 32 (RED/GREEN LED) as dynamic pins
+- you can only configure these two pins as input pins from a test.
+Level changes on these pins will trigger interrupts INT3 and INT0 respectively.

+These are to be resolved in the future so you can have multiple run-time configurable GPIO pins and also reconfigure UART.

 ## License

 Code in this repository, unless specifically noted otherwise, is available under the terms under the [0BSD License].
 This essentially means you can do what you want with it, without any restrictions.